 The scope of internal audit work covers all aspects of the organisation's risk management, internal control and governance frameworks and the Internal Audit annual report feeds in to the preparation of the Council's Annual Governance Statement.
-Where appropriate, Internal Audit advises the organisation on emerging risks and may undertake 'hot assurance' work on new projects and developments as they take place.
+Where appropriate, Internal Audit advises the organisation on emerging risks and may undertake priority risk audit (hot assurance) work on new projects and developments as they take place.